 For collections that occurred before 2018, the protocol dictates that 3 samples are recovered (if present) from each trap per bout (roughly 30 expected records per eventID in mos_trapping).
 In 2018 and subsequent collection years, sampling was reduced from 40 hours of collection per plot (2 nights and intervening day; up to 3 samples per plot per bout) to 24 hours per plot (one day and one night; up to 2 samples per plot per bout).
 A record from mos_trapping may have zero or more child records in mos_sorting, depending on whether the trap contained mosquitoes (targetTaxaPresent = 'Y') downloaded.
-A record from from mos_sorting may have one or more child records in mos_identification depending on the number of species detected within the sample, if any.
-A record from from mos_identification may have zero or one child records in mos_archivepooling (if any material is archived) and zero or more child records in mos_pathogenpooling (if any material is pathogen tested).
-A record from from mos_pathogenpooling may have one or more child records in mos_pathogenresults depending on the number of tests run on a given testingViaIID.
+A record from from mos_sorting may have one or more child records in mos_identification may have zero or one child records in mos_archivepooling (if any material is archived) and zero or more child records in mos_pathogenpooling (if any material is pathogen tested).
+A record from from mos_pathogenpooling may have one or more child records in mos_pathogenpooling (if any material is pathogen tested).
+A record from from mos_pathogenpooling may have one or more child records in mos_pathogenpooling (if any material is pathogen tested).
+A record from from mos_pathogenpooling may have one or more child records in mos_pathogenpooling tests run on a given testingViaIID.
 Duplicates and/or missing data may exist where protocol and/or data entry aberrations have occurred; users should check data carefully for anomalies before joining tables.